hakanu/pervane/README.md

 * `--cache_seconds`: Seconds to bust the cache.
 Mainly used for file tree re-reading.
 * `--debug`: Enable more verbose logging.
 * `--version`: Show version.

+## Why did you build yet another markdown editor?

+Fair question, what I need was:

+* Privacy, my notes are my eyes only.
+* Be able take notes from multiple entry points: desktop, web, phone, tablet.
+* Quickly search notes in any medium.
+* Hold my whole knowledge accumulated over the course of the years (around 4k notes).
+* Easy export so it doesn't lock me in.
+* Easy import so I can onboard without any problems.
+* Be able to self host
+* Nice markdown editor
+* Respect my folder hierarchy
+* Don't mess with my file names
+* git-able so that I can maintain the versions.
+* Hackable with standard CLI tools (ag, rsync, scp, tar, git etc)
+* Be able to show source code files not only markdown.
+* Take code notes, create a code snippet repository and be able to find them back easily.

+And there was no good alternative, so here is pervane for you.

 ## Contribute